radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 Configure the [basic architecture](#basic-architecture) in each data center.
 Then, configure inter-cluster replication for all applicable Universal Directory stores.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - When installing multiple clusters, use different cluster names.
-Inter-cluster replication relies on the names to identify replication events.**
+>When installing multiple clusters, use different cluster names.
+Inter-cluster replication relies on the names to identify replication events.

 ![An image showing ](Media/Image7.14.jpg)